odnetnin164/pomoblock/readme.md

 ## 🙏 Acknowledgments

-- Inspired by the Pomodoro Technique by Francesco Cirillo
+- Built with modern ES6+ modules and webpack
-- Built with Chrome Extension Manifest V3
+- Uses Chrome Extension Manifest V3
-- Uses modern web technologies for optimal performance
+- Designed for optimal performance and maintainability

-## 📞 Support

-- **Issues**: Report bugs on GitHub Issues
-- **Feature Requests**: Submit via GitHub Issues with "enhancement" label
-- **Documentation**: Check this README and inline code comments

 ---

-**Happy focusing! 🎯** Made with ❤️ to help you stay productive and achieve your goals.
+**Stay focused! 🎯** This modular architecture makes the extension easier to maintain, extend, and debug while providing powerful website blocking capabilities.